How the investment process works

 - The cohesiveness of the management team, and its experience managing third-party capital.

 - The ability of the manager to raise sufficient equity capital to support the investment thesis.

 Innovative Financial Intermediaries Program (IFIP)

-In addition to the Call Process, OPIC also has a pilot program, the Innovative Financial Intermediaries Program (IFIP), designed to help provide support smaller equity funds, debt, and hybrid funds.
+In addition to the Call Process, OPIC also has the Innovative Financial Intermediaries Program (IFIP), designed to help provide support to smaller equity funds, debt, and hybrid funds.
 Applications for this program are accepted on an ongoing basis and reviewed quarterly.
 Please visit the IFIP webpage to learn more about this program.